 - Anxiety, depression or irritability when they are unable to drink, or abandoning previous commitments in favor of drinking, even if it’s alone

 Treatment options available for alcohol addiction

-It might be possible for a person suffering from alcoholism to begin their treatment with a detoxification process, to safely remove all the alcohol in the person’s system with a medical professional.
-This process can be risky if attempted at home and can be fatal.
+In many cases and with the assistance of a medical professional, it is possible for a person suffering from alcoholism to begin their treatment with a detoxification process, to safely remove all the alcohol in their system.

 A full list of our services includes:

 - Inpatient Residential Treatment

 - One-to-one Therapy

 - Group therapy

 - Yoga Therapy

 - Meditation Therapy